- AI hold great promise as a screening tool in medicine

 There is concern about the potential for AI to be used to make medical decisions without human input.
 Should AI be incorporated into the screening process, patients must be fully informed of the grading process involving AI, and how their images are being used.

 Finally, there are also concerns about the privacy of medical data and the security of AI-powered medical screening systems.

 To address these concerns, it is important for medical organisations to implement appropriate security measures and to establish clear ethical guidelines for the use of AI in medical screening.
-Public Health England is working on guidance to help developers of artificial intelligence understand the process for incorporating their new technologies into screening programmes (Dunbar 2019).
+Public Health England is working on guidance to help developers of understand the process for incorporating their new technologies into screening programmes (Dunbar 2019).

 Further research is essential to provide healthcare systems with further confidence in using this technology, and to determine if incorporation of AI is a cost-effective solution.

 The University of Liverpool recently announced a new spin-out company, AI Sight Ltd, that will commercialise a next generation AI system for diabetic eye screening (News 2023).

 Their technology has been trained on over 1.6 million images.
 It is a highly sensitive and specific, web-based screening system that uniquely measures and displays the level of certainty of every automated image analysis.
 The system has the benefit of being easily integrated into different healthcare systems and is compatible with any retinal camera images.